FREQUENTLY ASKED QUESTIONS

 The community governance structure of LaunchNW is designed to involve local leaders to ensure each community’s unique needs are met.
 These leaders not only have “a seat at the table,” but they are also actively involved in the decision-making process for the initiative.

-LaunchNW will also host a series of town halls in late summer and early fall 2022 to facilitate as much community input as possible.
+LaunchNW also hosted a series of town halls in the summer of 2022 to engage and collect input from over 300 local community members.
 Join our mailing list to stay informed and get involved!

 What is Innovia Foundation and how is it connected to LaunchNW?